 Age.
 Drivers under 25 and older than 65 pay more for auto coverage because they are statistically more likely to be involved in serious and fatal accidents.
-In Michigan, 16-year-old drivers pay an average of $6,508, 25-year-old drivers pay an average of $2,058, and people over 65 pay an average of $1,922.
+In Michigan, 16-year-old drivers pay an average of $4,704 per year, 25-year-old drivers pay an average of $1,392 per year, and people over 65 pay an average of $1,305 per year.

 Location and driving patterns.
 Population-dense cities have higher premiums than rural areas because city living usually means more accidents, more property crime, and more frequent claims.
-In Michigan, the most expensive locations for insurance are Detroit, Dearborn, and Warren.
+In Michigan, the most expensive locations for insurance are Brockton, Dorchester Center, and Dorchester.
 You can also expect rates to change based on your driving patterns—long commutes or regular driving in high-risk areas can cost you.

 Financial responsibility.
 You can demonstrate financial responsibility by maintaining minimum car insurance with no gaps in coverage.
 Letting your coverage lapse could result in a higher rate when you get your next policy.